 This Code ensures that the rights and responsibilities of students at Toi Ohomai Institute of Technology are clearly articulated and transparent.
-The expectation set out in the Code specify the behaviours expected of students, when they are on campus or undertaking activities associated with their studies.
-Any breach of the behaviours set out in the Code will result in an investigation and, if a case is found, may trigger a disciplinary process as set out in the Academic Regulations.
+The expectations set out in the Code specify the behaviours expected of students, when they are on campus or undertaking activities associated with their studies.
+Any breach of the behaviours set out in the Code will result in an investigation and, if a case is found, may trigger discipline and academic appeals procedures as set out in the Academic Regulations.